Postdoctoral Periodontal Program Externship

 Depending on length, a periodontal externship at Ohio State will expose the dental student to the following aspects of the postdoctoral program: didactic portions of the program, periodontal literature seminars, treatment plan and/or surgical seminars, and clinical portions of the program.
 The clinical portion will include participation in the postdoctoral clinic and exposure to non-surgical and surgical techniques, including guided tissue regeneration, soft and hard tissue augmentation, periodontal plastic surgery, dental implant surgery, and IV sedation.
 It may also include interdisciplinary seminars.

 To be considered, interested students should:

-- Contact via email the Program Director (firstname.lastname@example.org).
-This email message will constitute the application for externship.
-The message should detail the period of time (dates) the student is interested in being at Ohio State.
+- Contact via email the Program Director (email@example.com).
 Students should initiate contact at least four (4) weeks prior to the anticipated externship start date.
+Include with the email:

 Accepted students will need to provide the following additional documents, which must be submitted (by mail or email) to the Program at least 2 weeks prior to the student's arrival:

 - A completed Attestation Request Form signed by the appropriate administrative party (i.e. dean, assistant or associate dean).

 - Completed and signed Confidentiality Agreement and Liability Release